2023 Most Popular General Biology Master's Degree Schools in Massachusetts

 Check out the biology master's degree programs at these schools if you want to attend one of the most popular in Massachusetts.

 Our 2023 rankings named Tufts University the most popular school in Massachusetts for general biology students working on their master’s degree.
-Located in the large suburb of Medford, Tufts is a private not-for-profit college with a fairly large student population.
+Located in the large suburb of Medford, Tufts is a private not-for-profit school with a large student population.

 Of the 143 students majoring in biology at Tufts, 37% are male and 63% are female.